-This week’s establishment lesson in excluding the competition from power comes from Rotterdam: following city council elections last March, all establishment parties are joining up in a coalition government, excluding all newer political parties including the election winners, Leefbaar Rotterdam (Liveable Rotterdam), which won 11 seats, almost twice what the runners-up managed (5 seats).
+This week’s establishment lesson in excluding the competition from power comes from Rotterdam: following city council elections last March, all establishment parties are joining up in a coalition government, excluding all newer political parties including the election winners, Leefbaar Rotterdam (Liveable Rotterdam), which won 11 seats, more than twice what the runners-up managed (5 seats).

 The local government will be formed by a coalition of six (6!) parties, while the whole city council will be made up of only ten.
 The mainstream-right (ergo: left-leaning) VVD (People’s Party for Freedom and Democracy) and Leefbaar Rotterdam wanted to talk with D66 (a center party, but extremely pro-establishment) and either GroenLinks (GreenLeft) or PvdA (basically the Labor party), but the left-wing parties shut the door on ‘populist’ (whatever that means) Leefbaar Rotterdam and with that extremely anti-democratic gesture they managed to seize power and left 26% of Rotterdam’s population in the cold.

 Coalition governments are the norm in The Netherlands, both nationally and locally.
 Governments often consist of three parties, recently in a more splintered political landscape we have been seeing four parties joining up.
 A six party coalition is extreme.
 Leaving the party which crushed all others in the vote out of power is disgusting.
 The city used to have five “Aldermen” (Wethouders) alongside the Mayor in the local government.
 The new local government with have ten!
 A ridiculous amount, which means more chauffeurs, more assistants, more salaries, more civil servants, more prestige projects and more government overreach.